HomeShould You Get a Service Dog? A Guide to Help You Decide

 ESAs offer emotional comfort, but their legal status differs.
 They don’t receive specific training, and their access rights are limited compared to service animals.

-How Do Service Animals Help People With Disabilities?
+How Service Animals Help People with Disabilities

 Large service dog helping a person who is using a white cane to walk.